 Surgeons may take slightly different approaches to the operation.
 Perhaps the biggest difference between surgeons is that some remove only part of the coccyx, while others recommend removing the entire coccyx.

 In general, the surgery involves the following steps:

-- The covering over the bone (the periosteum) is then dissected away from the bone starting on the back and carried around the front.
-Staying in this plane of tissue is very safe, and allows the coccyx to be dissected free and then separated from the sacrum.
+- The protective cartilage over the bone (the periosteum) is dissected from the bone starting on the back and carried around the front.

 The operation takes about thirty minutes to perform and can be done on an outpatient basis.
-The most difficult part of the operation is that it takes a long time for the patient to heal.
-Generally, it takes three months to a year after the surgery before patients see any relief from their symptoms, and of course sitting is very difficult throughout the healing process.
+The most difficult part of the operation is the long healing process.
+Generally, it takes three months to a year after the surgery before patients see any relief from their symptoms, and sitting is difficult throughout the healing process.

 Potential Risks and Complications of Coccyx Surgery

-The main risk with this surgery involves the surgeon accidentally moving out of the subperiosteal plane around the bone during dissection.
-The rectum lies right in front of the coccyx, and if this is violated a severe infection could result.
+A possible but uncommon risk of coccygectomy is injury to the rectum as the coccyx is being removed.
 While it is unlikely, it is possible that if this were to happen, a diverting colostomy would be necessary to allow the rectum to heal.

-Other potential risks include wound healing difficulties and/or local infection.
+Other potential risks include wound healing difficulties and/or local infection, which can delay the overall healing process.
 Unlike most other spine surgeries, there are no significant nerve roots in the region that would be at risk.